-smantling and assembling plant or machinery components to replace worn, maged or faulty parts in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 Continued 3.2 Comply with information relating to specific risks to health when dismantling and assembling plant or machinery components to replace worn, damaged or faulty parts.
+Title: Dismantling and assembling plant or machinery components to replace worn, damaged or faulty parts in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 Continued 3.2 Comply with information relating to specific risks to health when dismantling and assembling plant or machinery components to replace worn, damaged or faulty parts.
 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to dismantling and assembling plant or machinery components to replace worn, damaged or faulty parts and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
-3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
-3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
-4 Select the required quantity and quality of resources for the methods of work to 4.1 Select resources associated with own work in relation to materials, components, fixings, tools, equipment and consumables. dismantle and assemble plant or machinery components to replace worn, damaged or faulty parts.
-4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: fixtures and fittings consumables hand tools, portable powered tools, specialist tools and equipment.
+Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
+Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards. and quality of the methods o 4.1 Select resources associated with own work in relation to materials, components, fixings, tools, equipment and consumables. dismantle and assemble plant or machinery components to replace worn, damaged or faulty parts. inery o replace 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: fixtures and fittings consumables hand tools, portable powered tools, specialist tools and equipment.
 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
-4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
+Explain why the organisational procedures have been developed and how they are used for the selection of required resources.